pykello/riazi_cafe/README.md

 ### Using asdf

 Use asdf-vm which allows to use directory specific environments.
-See [README-asdf.md]
+See [README-asdf.md](./README-asdf.md)

+## Running

+1. To generate the website, run `make generate`.
+2. Then run `make http` and visit http://localhost:8000/.